rlporter24/Amplicon-dual-index-demux/README.md

 | 6 | <ins>ATCGAT</ins>c | <ins>C</ins>atcc**TA** | ATCGATCCATCCTA |
 | 7 | <ins>GCAAGTC</ins> | atcc**TAC** | GCAAGTCATCCTAC |

 If the same primer design and index scheme is used, and only the gene-specific region is changed, only the gene-specific regions within the indices will need to be updated.
-For the primers above, the gene of interest starts with 'AGA...' and ends with 'GTA' on the forward strand, hence the regions of homology include 'AGA' and 'TAC', both in the 5' to 3' direction:\
+For the primers above, the gene of interest starts with 'AGA...' and ends with 'GTA' on the forward strand, hence the regions of homology include 'AGA' and 'TAC', both in the 5' to 3' direction.\
-[image?]\
 For a gene reading 'ATG ...
 CGT', the regions of homology within primers would become 'ATG' and 'ACG', both in the 5' to 3' direction.
 Thus the indexfordemux table should be edited to:

 | phase | read1index | read2index | bc |